 08 of 10

-Albacore tuna is a subtle, white meat that can be flavored with practically anything, even strong flavors like lemon, black olives, tomatoes, and capers.
+Albacore tuna is subtle, white meat that can be flavored with practically anything, even strong flavors like lemon, black olives, tomatoes, and capers.
 The mercury that is typically found in tuna affecting human health is not found in troll or poll caught albacore tuna, which are younger and smaller.

 Why it's sustainable: Look for Albacore tuna caught by troll/pole from Canadian and US Pacific waters.
 Pole catching eliminates bycatch of species like dolphins.